Journey in North America: Publication

 On April 24, 1834, Bölöni Farkas agreed with the bookseller János Tilsch to publish the book with the following conditions: the fee for the author would be 260 silver forints, half of which payable at the beginning of printing, the other half at the end of it – latest in August; maximum 1,100 copies could be printed, of which 25 were to be given to the author; the book could not be sold for a price higher than two forints; and the name of the author could not be posted outside the bookshop.
 The printing was executed between 30 June and 25 July 1834, and for the second edition between 2 and 23 March 1835.

-In September 1835 the Government of Transylvania received the list of prohibited books in which the work of Bölöni Farkas was classified as "readable only by special permission."
+In September 1835, the Government of Transylvania received the list of prohibited books in which the work of Bölöni Farkas was classified as "readable only by special permission."
 The author commented in his diary: "Great honour for my work!
 After all, it might contain something which had an effect.
-But it's too late - I assume the poison has had its effect, and it will only be worse with the prohibition."
+But it's too late – I assume the poison has had its effect, and it will only worsen with the prohibition."

 Archduke Ferdinand Karl Joseph of Austria-Este, governor of Transylvania, started an investigation on 26 April 1836 at the command of the Habsburg emperor to determine how the publishing of the work had been possible under the control of the Transylvanian Censorship.
-Bishop Miklós Kovács argued that the prohibition arrived only on 25 November 1835 and the censors were informed on 11 December about it.
-Professor Sámuel Méhes stated that he executed several deletions in the text and the final approval was given by the censorship office.
-Abbot János Szabó excused himself saying that he read only the parts proposed for deletion by professor Méhes and on that basis gave his opinion to the office.
+Bishop Miklós Kovács argued that the prohibition arrived only on 25 November 1835, and the censors were informed about it on 11 December.
+Professor Sámuel Méhes stated that he executed several deletions in the text, and the final approval was given by the censorship office.
+Abbot János Szabó excused himself, saying that he read only the parts proposed for deletion by Professor Méhes and, on that basis, gave his opinion to the office.
 The investigation had no consequence to the author.

 Content

 The first two chapters describe briefly the travel to Western Europe and the crossing of the ocean.
-From the third chapter on, the events of the journey are presented together with the description and history of the notable places visited, and a specific social or economical issue.
+From the third chapter on, the events of the journey are presented together with the description and history of the notable places visited and a specific social or economic issue.
 Several statistical data are presented as well.
-The author constantly compares the United States with his own country; for example when arriving in New York City he realizes two important differences: no passport needed to enter the States and the customs officer accepts the declaration of the traveller and does not check the luggage.
+The author constantly compares the United States with his own country; for example, when arriving in New York City, he realizes two important differences: no passport needed to enter the States and the customs officer accepts the declaration of the traveller and does not check the luggage.
 The description is completed in some cases by the translation of documents: chapter 8 contains the Declaration of Independence, chapter 13 the Constitution of New Hampshire, and chapter 25 Article Two of the United States Constitution.
 The content of each chapter is shown in the table below.
 The 29th (last) chapter describes the trip back to Europe.